smatechnologies/zos-agent-docs/docs/machine-messages.md

 ---
-lang: en-us
-title: z/OS Machine Messages
-viewport: width=device-width, initial-scale=1.0
+sidebar_label: 'Machine Messages'
 ---

+# z/OS LSAM Mtchine Messages

 Certain conditions on the z/OS LSAM may prevent SAM from completing a task and a message is produced indicating the source or cause of the error.
 The SAM is designed so that errors or invalid resource conditions do not cause a total halt of schedule processing.
 After reporting the error, the SAM may retry processing and may again encounter the same error and report it.